microsoft/IIoT/3/README.md

          <img src="/images/DeviceExplorer-ReceiveData.jpg" width="50%" height="50%" />
       </p>
   1. To send messages from IoT Hub back to your Raspberry Pi:
-    1. On your laptop, open Device Explorer, click the Messages to Device tab, select your device from the Device ID list, type in a message into the Message textbox and click Send.
+    1. On your laptop, open Device Explorer, click the Messages to Device tab, select your device from the Device ID list, type in a message into the Message textbox and click Send. <br />
     ![Send Message](/images/SendMsg-DvcExplorer.jpg)
-    1. On your Sense HAT, you should see the message appear on the display. (if you are using the Sense HAT emulator, you will need to VNC to your Raspberry Pi and open the Sense HAT Emulator application: Menu -> Programming -> Sense HAT Emulator)
+    1. On your Sense HAT, you should see the message appear on the display. (if you are using the Sense HAT emulator, you will need to VNC to your Raspberry Pi and open the Sense HAT Emulator application: Menu -> Programming -> Sense HAT Emulator) <br />
     ![Sense HAT Message Display](/images/SenseMsgDisplay.jpg)